In this section

 Arrive at the hotel for R&R before dinner.

-Enjoy dinner & beautiful scenery aboard the Mary Jemisonboat cruise on the Genesee River.
+Enjoy dinner & beautiful scenery aboard the Sam Patch boat cruise on the Genesee River.
 Hear tales of the role these waterways played in the flight to freedom.
 This is a perfect time to enjoy the skyline of Rochester at night - especially the inspiring view of the Frederick Douglass- Susan B. Anthony Bridge.

 Day Two: (Auburn, New York: "Freedom Trail, East")